Why Identity is Everything When Forming New Running Habits

 If you’ve run for a couple of years or for most of your life the idea of you being a runner is always there.
+You’ve already solidified running habits that will probably last the rest of your life.
 The identity of a runner is branded within your mind, body, and soul.
 Tattooed from the years of effort and running.
-If you’re a new runner or simply transitioning from one state of your life to another, sticking with running for the long haul can be difficult.
+If you’re a new runner or simply transitioning from one state of your life to another, sticking with running and forming good running habits for the long haul can be difficult.

 Seasoned runners sometimes forget where we come from, and how difficult our journey might have been.
 While others, even though they are runners, still hold onto the baggage they once saddled on their back and most importantly what they communicated to their body.